Flone-dnb/shader-formatter/README.md

 There is a VSCode extension for this tool, see: https://github.com/Flone-dnb/vscode-shader-formatter

+# Neovim plugin

+There is a Neovim plugin for this tool, see: https://github.com/Flone-dnb/shader-formatter.nvim

 # Formatting rules

 You can specify formatting rules by creating a file named `shader-formatter.toml` in the directory with your shaders or in any parent directory (similar to how you place a `.gitignore` file).